Lane315/IntelliCockpitBench/README.md

   ```bibtex
   ```
 # 🙏 Acknowledgement
-We are very grateful to release all the open source projects mentioned in this article with their models and code as open source contributions.
+We would like to express our sincere gratitude to all the open-source projects mentioned in this repository.
+We deeply appreciate the contribution of their models and code, which have greatly influenced and supported the development of our project.